alterax05/GraphSimulator/README.md

 }
 ```

-- List users in realtime (receive an event each time a user connects/disconnects from the server)
+- List users in realtime (receive an event each time a user connects/disconnects from the server or it changes its state)

 ```
 {